Our Team

 I integrate narrative therapy, feminist approaches, mindfulness-based approaches, Hakomi, EMDR, sensorimotor psychotherapy, solution-focused therapy, and cognitive behavioural therapy.
 I believe in making clients feel comfortable and safe, and I like to approach the therapeutic relationship with openness, curiosity, and humour.

 In my free time, you can catch me watching movies or binging shows, doing yoga, trying to keep up with Peloton cycling classes, or reading nerdy or inspiring books.
-During the summer, I love paddle boarding, camping, and making white chocolate s’mores over the campfire!
+During the summer, I love paddleboarding, camping, and making white chocolate s’mores over the campfire!

 Professional Background